 As he grew older Max Bruch’s popularity as a composer began to decline and today he is known primarily for two works, the G minor concerto and the Scottish Fantasy.
 Late in life he was frequently called upon to give advice to young virtuosi on the performance of his works.
 “Which concerto are you planning to play?” he would ask.
 “The one in G minor” was the invariable reply.
 The old man would groan, shake his head and say “but why don’t you play one of the other two, they’re just as good”.
 Recently the other two concertos have been revived and recorded, but still the G minor concerto remains his most loved and enduring work.

-Bruch's first violin concerto was performed by the Portobello orchestra on the 16th July 2005 with Madeleine Easton (solo violin) and Anthony Weeden (conductor) and on the 7th July 2012 with Mihkel Kerem (solo Violin) and Anthony Weeden (conductor).back
+Bruch's first violin concerto was performed by the Portobello orchestra on the 16th July 2005 with Madeleine Easton (solo violin) and Anthony Weeden (conductor), on the 7th July 2012 with Mihkel Kerem (solo Violin) and Anthony Weeden (conductor) and on the 2nd July 2022 with Iain Gibbs (solo violin) and Sam Jones (Conductor).back